Cythara/Cythara/README.md

 3. The player with maximum votes from the audience wins the duel!

 ### Leaderboard:
 After every duel, the player with his/her votes get updated into the leaderboard.

 Hence, the leaderboard shows the top ranked artists of Cythara.

+## Mission

+Cythara provides a platform for creative artists by providing the tools to compete with other artists of similar interests.
+It provides a new kind of challenge, with the help of AI, to help artists improvise and adapt to the competitive world.